Inspector Zenigata

 Koichi Zenigata (銭形 幸一, Zenigata Kōichi), usually called Inspector Zenigata (銭形警部, Zenigata-keibu) and formerly Heiji Zenigata VII, is a fictional character created by Monkey Punch for his manga series Lupin III, which debuted in Weekly Manga Action on August 10, 1967.
 He is named after the famous fictional Japanese detective Zenigata Heiji, of whom he is a descendant.

+Throughout the series, Zenigata acts as a foil to Lupin III who constantly tries to capture him at all costs, only for the latter to escape in the end.
+Despite holding a grudge against him, he is forced to side with him on some occasions whenever there’s a greater threat.

 He is the star of the live action Inspector Zenigata TV series and portrayed by Ryohei Suzuki, making it the second Lupin III-based property not to star Lupin as the protagonist.

 Creation

 Inspector Zenigata was conceived as Lupin's arch rival to create a "human Tom and Jerry".

 Monkey Punch said that he believed the Lupin III story could never end but that if he had to, both Zenigata and Lupin would have to end as equals.
 They would either both fail, both win or both get very old.